tahermadraswala/CareerNavigator-AI/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests for any features, enhancements, or bug fixes.

-## Contact

-For questions or support, please contact [chhabadadev@gmail.com](mailto:chhabadadev@gmail.com).

----

-Sahay brings together advanced AI techniques and modern web technologies to offer a comprehensive, personalized learning and career development ecosystem.
+CareerNavigator-AI brings together advanced AI techniques and modern web technologies to offer a comprehensive, personalized learning and career development ecosystem.
 Whether you're a student aiming to boost your career or an organization looking to enhance training programs, Sahay provides a cutting-edge solution tailored for success.